dbouquin/mcp_conda_claude_tutorial/README.md

 ### Step 2: Configure Claude Desktop

 Edit the Claude Desktop configuration file.
-You can do this by navigating to Settings > Developer > Edit Config or run the following:
+You can do this by navigating to **Settings > Developer > Edit Config** OR run the following:

 **macOS:** (TextEdit or your favorite text editor)
 ```bash